puppetlabs/puppet-docs/source/puppet/4.2/reference/upgrade_major_pre.md

 Puppet 4 is a major upgrade with lots of configuration and functionality changes.
 Since Puppet is likely managing your entire infrastructure, it should be **upgraded with care**.

-To safely upgrade, consider:

-- Thoroughly reading the release notes, particularly any backwards-incompatible changes.
-- Splitting the upgrade into smaller tasks.
-- Confirming that the system remains functional after each task.

 This page provides steps you can take before starting the upgrade to help prepare for a safe transition.
+Consider taking these steps first:

+- Split the upgrade preparation into smaller tasks.
+- Confirm that your system remains functional after each task.
+- Thoroughly read the release notes, particularly any backwards-incompatible changes.

 ## Update to the Latest Server 1.1.x, Puppet 3.8.x, and PuppetDB 2.3.x